ReekenX/ansible-playbooks/README.md

 Highly reusable `Ansible` automation playbooks.

-Tested with real servers and personal computers.
+Tested with production servers and personal laptops / computers.

-No configuration steps are needed in order to use this software.
+*No configuration steps are needed* in order to use this software.

-# You know Ansible, right?
+# What is Ansible?

 `Ansible` is servers/computer automation system which saves your day from repeatable tasks.

 It is useful even if you do not have number of servers/computers to administrate.

-This repo gives you ability to reuse already created playbooks, extend those and use for repeatable installation and configuration processes.
+This repo gives you ability to reuse already created playbooks, extend and use for repeatable installation and configuration processes.

-# How it works?
+# How to start?

 Mainly you need two things:

 - Install `Ansible` on your computer.
 Nothing to install on servers.
 - Learn how to execute playbooks.

-Read next about those.
+Both explained below.

 # Installing Ansible